 It may be colder, but don’t let that dampen your spirit for adventure and new experiences: just add a good coat, comfy scarf or your trusty boots and you’re good to go!
 Our Motorhome Friendly Towns offer the intrepid traveller unique discoveries, breathtaking scenery and heart warming hospitality.

 Winter brings a new magic to events, you might just need a thicker coat or add a scarf to your outfit!
-Get the family together to watch hot air balloons lighting up the night sky, burning in unison to music at the Hororata Night Glow in mid-May.
-If seafood is more up your alley why not experience what Bluff has to offer and enjoy fresh seafood served to you by the friendly Southland locals.
-Or if you’re looking for a new motorhome or the latest accessory, why not attend the NZMCA Motorhome, Caravan and Leisure Show in July.
-Whatever you’re into, NZ offers a wide selection of great events to sink your teeth into.
+If you’re looking for a new motorhome or the latest accessory, why not attend the NZMCA Motorhome, Caravan and Leisure Show in September, get trackside at the ITM Auckland SuperSprint or get on the dance floor at the Branded Country Music Festival in Te Awamutu.
+Whatever you’re into, New Zealand offers a wide selection of great events to sink your teeth into.
 Click the tiles below to find out more.

 For a list of all the special parking events we have advertised click on the button below, the page is updated regularly so make sure to check back for more great events.